 Warren Park, 6601 N. Western Ave., 773.262.8658

 The North Region is responsible for overseeing 209 parks and playgrounds for diverse communities from Rogers Park to Norwood Park as well as from North Ave Beach to Belmont/Cragin neighborhood.
-The 79 staffed locations offer seasonal cultural programming and special events, non-traditional sports, from ceramics to weaving and skate parks to interactive water playgrounds and Trails of Terror to Dinner with Santa there's something for everyone.
-The Region also features a multitude of athletic activities for Chicagoans of all ages - with its 23 pools, four water playgrounds, miles of sandy beaches and three harbors along the lakefront, three outdoor ice skating rinks, three gymnastics centers, six boxing centers, Thillens Baseball Stadium, artificial soccer fields, nearly 200 baseball fields, a new Wellness Center at Broadway Armory, fitness centers, and the Park District's only indoor tennis/ice skating facility at McFetridge Sports Center.
-Unique recreational, nature and cultural programming can be found at Kilbourn Park's Organic Greenhouse, Indian Boundary Zoo, North Park Village Nature Center, Lincoln Park Cultural Center, Theatre on the Lake, the Lincoln Park Zoo, Lincoln Park Conservatory and nature areas located throughout the north side.
+The 79 staffed locations offer seasonal cultural programming and special events, non-traditional sports, from ceramics to weaving and skate parks to interactive water playgrounds and Pumpkin Patches to Dinner with Santa there's something for everyone.
+The Region also features a multitude of athletic activities for Chicagoans of all ages - with its 23 pools, four water playgrounds, miles of sandy beaches and three harbors along the lakefront, three outdoor ice skating rinks, three gymnastics centers, six boxing centers, Stadium at Devon and Kedzie, artificial soccer fields, nearly 200 baseball fields, a Wellness Center at Broadway Armory, fitness centers, and the Park District's only indoor tennis/ice skating facility at McFetridge Sports Center.
+Unique recreational, nature and cultural programming can be found at Clark Park Boathouse, Kilbourn Park's Organic Greenhouse, Indian Boundary Nature Center, North Park Village Nature Center, Lincoln Park Cultural Center, Theatre on the Lake, the Lincoln Park Zoo, Lincoln Park Conservatory and nature areas located throughout the north side.
 In addition golfers can check out the links at Robert A. Black and Sidney R. Marovitz Golf Course, plus the Diversey Driving Range and miniature golf course.